casper-network/docs/source/docs/casper/operators/aws-nodes/3-instances.md

 ## EC2 Instance Ports

-The following ports are open to run the Casper service successfully:
+The following ports are open to ensure the Casper service operates as intended:

 | PORT  | Description                                                                                                 |
 | ----- | ----------------------------------------------------------------------------------------------------------- |